lakruzz/lakruzz.com/en/_posts/2014-12-15-cochin-dewalokam.md

 "I have a choice of lamb and vegetarian spinach" says the stewardess.
 OK, I'm starving, so I'll have a lamb dish for breakfast, sure.

-Listen - the funky harekrisna saxophone stoppe chanting.
+Listen - the funky hare krisna saxophone stopped chanting.
 I empty a flight-size bottle of redwine and then I fall into sleep.

 In Cochin we spend the most of an hour getting through customs, Ebola registration check posts and we need to have our bags scanned to get out of the airport through the metal detector.
 The scanner beeps red alert for every person who goes through it.
 But the one guy who's operating the scanner doesn't seem to notice.

 Im thinking that one good thing about all these checks that are taking so long is that at least our bags will the be on the luggage belt when we get to the baggage claim area.

 No. They are not.

 Through the windows out to the airfield we can see the bags from our plane lying on luggage trucks, surrounded by lots of workers who aren't the slightest bit busy.
 The bags are loaded onto the belt in a pace of about one bag per minute.